 I didn’t see a lot of new movies in theatres in 2017, for various reasons.
 Mostly it was because I saw the fewest movies I’ve seen at TIFF since I started going.

 1. The Death of Stalin, directed by Armando Iannucci (9/10)

 A deft and kind of brilliant balance of black comedy and tragedy, creating a unique and bold film about an important moment in world history.
 Read the review of the Death of Stalin.

 The best Ewing-Grady documentary to date, in my opinion.
 Read the review of the review of One of Us.

 Perhaps I was a victim of the hype, as I had been told by just about the entire world that this was Nolan’s best film.
-Read the review.
+Read the review of Dunkirk.